 Artey Parte (PDF)

-With some of my wonderful Paraguayan staff, including Sonia Marchewka (standing next to me), who succeeded me as executive director of PSI Paraguay.
+With my senior Paraguayan staff, including Sonia Marchewka (next to me), who succeeded me as executive director of PSI Paraguay in Antigua, Guatemala.